-ASCO: Roche's closely watched TIGIT combo shows 2 checkpoint inhibitors could be better than 1
+ASCO: Roche's closely watched TIGIT combo shows 2 checkpoint inhibitors could be better than one

 Checkpoint inhibitors like Tecentriq, Merck & Co.’s Keytruda and Bristol Myers Squibb’s Opdivo have transformed treatment in certain cancers, but they don’t work for everyone—hence the glut of clinical trials testing combination approaches to see which drugs might boost their efficacy.

-Like PD-L1, TIGIT is an immune checkpoint that acts as a “brake” to stops T cells from attacking tumors.
+Like PD-L1, TIGIT is an immune checkpoint that acts as a “brake” to stop T cells from attacking tumors.
 Preclinical studies suggest that blocking both PD-L1 and TIGIT could work even better than targeting just one of them, Alan Sandler, Genentech’s global head of oncology product development, told FierceBiotech.

 RELATED: AACR: Compugen's checkpoint inhibitor keeps cancer in check

-Note: Editor's note: This story has been updated to include analyst comments.